gh4aniket/Lights-out-game/README.md

 ### 🏁 3.
 Winning the Game

 All lights are off — the player has solved the puzzle and wins!
-A congratulatory message or animation is shown.
+A congratulatory animation is shown.

 ![Victory Screen](https://github.com/gh4aniket/photos/blob/main/Screenshot%202025-06-07%20201247.png)